pjc1991/python-create-env-github-action/README.md

 cp python-create-env-github-action/create_dotenv.py {your-project-path}
 cp python-create-env-github-action/requirements.txt {your-project-path}
 # if your project is using python already, you shouldn't copy requirements.txt
-# just install requirements modules to your project's virtual environment on your own
+# just install required libraries to your project's virtual environment on your own
+# or you could make second virtual environment for this script only.
+(Really?)
 ```

 ### 3. Install python3.9 and create virtual environment (if you don't have one already)